Cassieliu77/Crime-Patterns-and-Population-Density/README.md

 ## Statement on LLM usage

 The simulation part of the code was written with the help of Chat-GPT 4.0.
 Besides, the search of related literature, the writing of the abstract for this paper is under the help of Chat-GPT 4.0.
-The complete chat history has been put in the usage folder.
+The complete chat history has been added to the usage folder.

 ## Some checks